medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Overview-HospitalNotification-codes-FHIR.md

-# Overview of HospitalNotification codes and HL7 FHIR resources
+# Overview of Hospital Notification codes and HL7 FHIR resources

 The table below shows how the hospital notification codes folders map into FHIR's terminology, and thus how one can determine, based on the resource elements, which type of hospital notification it is.